MicrosoftDocs/Hololens/hololens/hololens2-deployment-guide.md

 # Deploying HoloLens 2 to External Clients with Remote Assist

-This document helps IT professions plan for and deploy HoloLens 2 devices with a focus on Remote Assist.
-[Learn more about Remote Assist](https://docs.microsoft.com/hololens/hololens2-cloud-connected-overview#learn-about-remote-assist).
+This guide helps IT professionals with the following goals deploy Microsoft HoloLens 2 devices in their organization:

+1. Cloud connect HoloLens 2 devices
+1. Loan HoloLens 2 devices to external clients for use
+1. Secure loaned devices

+This guide will provide [general HoloLens 2 deployment recommendations](#general-deployment-recommendations-and-instructions) that is applicable to most HoloLens 2 deployment scenarios and [common concerns](#common-concerns) that customers have when deploying Remote Assist for external use.

 ## Scenario Description

 For the purpose of this document, Contoso Company wants to ship a HoloLens 2 device to an external client's plant for short-term or long-term use.
 When the client needs assistance servicing machinery, the client will log into the HoloLens 2 device using credentials provided by Contoso Company and use Remote Assist to contact Contoso Company's experts.

+Learn more about Remote Assist [here](https://docs.microsoft.com/hololens/hololens2-cloud-connected-overview#learn-about-remote-assist).

 ### Requirements for this Scenario